Oral Toxicities Not Related to Chemotherapy or Radiation Therapy

 - Multiple myeloma.

-Diagnosis of BON can be clinically challenging.
-The two most common clinical presentations are as follows:
+Diagnosis of ONJ can be clinically challenging.
+The most common clinical presentations are as follows:

 Endodontic and periodontal therapy should be performed first.
-The patient should be advised about the possibility of BON and should be educated about oral hygiene procedures.
-If dental extraction is indicated, the possibility of subclinical BON should be considered and explained to the patient.
-Thus, delay or absence of healing postextraction must be considered as risk for ultimate development of BON.
+The patient should be advised about the possibility of ONJ and should be educated about oral hygiene procedures.
+If dental extraction is indicated, the possibility of subclinical ONJ should be considered and explained to the patient.
+Thus, delay or absence of healing postextraction must be considered as risk for ultimate development of ONJ.
 Before the invasive procedure is performed, the risk of excessive bleeding and/or infection due to bone marrow suppression must be discussed with the patient’s physician, and proper preventive measures should be formulated.

 - Amoxicillin, 500 mg 4 times a day for at least 14 days.